Riverside South, Manhattan: Approval process and objections

 In May 1992, the CPC granted the Riverside South project a certification, allowing the public review process to commence.
 However, the project faced opposition because of its size, traffic issues, lack of affordable housing, and its association with Trump.
 Some residents of Lincoln Towers, which adjoined the rail yard, opposed any development on the site.
 Minor objections included the fact that the towers might block the west–facing windows of the Chatsworth apartment building on 72nd Street.
 Residents of 71st Street, a dead end street, objected to the fact that their street would be extended to Riverside Boulevard.
 A report commissioned for Community Board 7 found that Riverside South would overwhelm the neighborhood's transit infrastructure unless it was reduced to 4,300 apartments, and the community board voted in July 1992 to recommend that the project not proceed.
 Additionally, Messinger said she would not support the plans without further alterations.

 Following these objections, Trump agreed to slightly reduce the project's size, remove the office space, provide funds for the 72nd Street subway station, reserve 12% of the apartments for affordable housing, and build and maintain the new public park.
-The RSPC agreed to extend 71st Street for pedestrians while preventing through vehicular traffic, and setbacks were mandated on each of the buildings.
+The RSPC agreed to extend 71st Street for pedestrians while preventing through vehicular traffic, and setbacks were increased on each of the buildings.
 Messinger agreed to support the project after Trump acquiesced to the subway improvements, park, and affordable-housing units, but other critics still strongly opposed the project.
 U.S. Representative Jerry Nadler described the planned public park as a 10 e6$/acre "private backyard for the people who live in these buildings".
 Amid the opposition, Trump denied that he planned to sell the site.
-To convince the CPC to approve his plans, Trump agreed to provide even more money for the 72nd Street subway station and designate 20% of the apartments as affordable housing.
+To convince the CPC to approve his plans, Trump agreed to provide even more money for the 72nd Street subway station and designate up to 20% of the apartments as affordable housing.
 Trump also agreed to extend Riverside Drive southward to alleviate congestion on West End Avenue.
 The CPC approved the Riverside South plan in October 1992.
 A New York City Council subcommittee approved the plan that November after Trump agreed to delay the television studios' development, and the full City Council approved Riverside South the next month.